Skip to content

 • How you pay: Paying annually for car insurance is often the cheaper option.
 Providers will usually charge a little extra on top if you want to spread the cost out over monthly payments.

-• Policy Features: Consider if you need extras like breakdown cover, motor legal protection, or cover for your personal belongings.
+• Policy features: Consider if you need extras like breakdown cover, motor legal protection, or cover for your personal belongings.
 Removing unnecessary add-ons can save money.

-• Comprehensive Cover: Fully comprehensive cover not only offers the most protection but is often the most cost-effective.
+• Comprehensive cover: Fully comprehensive cover not only offers the most protection but is often the most cost-effective.

-• Telematics Policies: Young drivers can benefit from a telematics policy, which rewards safe driving habits with lower premiums.
+• Telematics policies: Young drivers can benefit from a telematics policy, which rewards safe driving habits with lower premiums.

 One of the best ways to get a fair price for your car insurance is by comparing quotes with MoneySuperMarket.
 Just tell us a little about yourself, your car and the cover you need, and we’ll look for deals that meet your exact needs.